-For this evaluation of credit options to ensure a continued robust zero emission vehicles (ZEV) market in Washington, the Washington State Department of Ecology (Ecology) reviewed the credits offered by other recent ZEV states, Washington's ZEV market share compared to those states, current ZEV sales trends and market share in Washington, projections and forecasts of future ZEV sales nationally, projected future ZEV sales and market share in Washington, and projected credit availability in Washington from ZEV sales for MY 2025 through MY 2030.
+For this evaluation of credit options to ensure a continued robust zero emission vehicles (ZEV) market in Washington, Ecology reviewed the credits offered by other recent ZEV states, Washington's ZEV market share compared to those states, current ZEV sales trends and market share in Washington, projections and forecasts of future ZEV sales nationally, projected future ZEV sales and market share in Washington, and projected credit availability in Washington from ZEV sales for MY 2025 through MY 2030.
 We then evaluated five options for credit offerings in Washington.